UPDATED Tips to Avoid Zoom-bombing

 Don’t publicly share meeting links

 This might seem like common sense, but only share meeting links with the people meant to be in the meeting.
 Don’t share them on public platforms like Facebook or Twitter.

 Another way to avoid Zoom-bombing is by creating a waiting room.
 Managing meeting participants is key: by enabling the waiting room feature, participants can’t get into the call until you — the host — lets them in.

-For an added layer of protection, secure your meetings with a unique password.
-When participants go to enter the call, they’ll need both the meeting link/ID and password in order to gain access.
-Remember: only share passwords with meeting attendees.
+For an added layer of protection, secure your meetings with a unique passcode.
+When participants go to enter the call, they’ll need both the meeting link/ID and passcode in order to gain access.
+Remember: only share passcodes with meeting attendees.
 Do not share them publicly.

 Make sure only the hosts can share their screens